Rocco Lo Presti: From laborer to 'Ndrangheta front man in Bardonecchia

-In May 1972, Giovanni Rosace said, in Bardonecchia was an intense traffic of arms and precious items coming from Marseilles controlled by Lo Presti.
+In May 1972, Giovanni Rosace said, in Bardonecchia was an intense traffic of arms and precious items coming from Marseille controlled by Lo Presti.
 In the same period, a report by the carabinieri claimed that Lo Presti controlled five clandestine gambling dens in Turin.

 In 1973, the court of Locri, sent his cousin Don Ciccio Francesco Mazzaferro to Bardonecchia in soggiorno obbligato.
 Together they dominated the field of gaining lucrative contracts such as the construction of the Fréjus Road Tunnel.
 They started with illegal hiring, abusive exploitation of workers and racket in yards.
 Through threats and intimidation they were able to control the labor building in Val di Susa.

-Developing ties and later exile

-In 1973 the Interpol reported the presence of Lo Presti in New York.
-For his stay in the United States, he was a guest with his wife and daughter of the Gambinos of Cherry Hill, New Jersey.
-The brothers John, Joseph and Rosario Gambino, cousins of Salvatore Inzerillo and distant cousins of Carlo Gambino.
-A photo showed Lo Presti sitting at a banquet table with Don Carlo Gambino.
-He was also present in Canada, first in Ontario and tightened alliances with names of organized crime in Toronto.
-Rocco Zito, Mike Racco, Cosimo Stalteri, Jimmy De Leo, Remo Commisso and Nick Coluccio.
-He then went to Montreal, Quebec, and side with Vic Cotroni and Paul Violi.